the-beastmaker/the-beastmaker/README.md

 <br><sub><sup>this also includes anyone we know who's radqueer or uses any similar labels.</sup></sub>
 <br>we also will avoid any regiments, scouts, or species who advertise too close to the protree for our safety.
 <br>we block anyone who we believe to be copytown bots.
+<br>—   and lastly, we can and will block anyone who begins to overwhelm or stress out any of our alters. if you come on too strong, you may be blocked for 24 hours or a week just for our safety and comfort.
 <br>so   ...   if you're blocked and don't know why; <i>there's your answer.</i></b></sup>

 <hr>